 Craigslist isn’t the only way to buy and sell used tech anymore.
 While Craigslist was one of the first buy-and-sell sites to take off, marketplaces like Letgo, OfferUp and Swappa are increasing in popularity and for a few good reasons.
-Here we breakdown the differences between these three selling sites to help you decide which platform is best for you.
+In this post, we break down the differences between these three selling sites to help you decide which platform is best for you.

 What is OfferUp?

 OfferUp is one way to buy and sell used items locally.
-Launched in 2011, the OfferUp ad-supported app offers a variety of products from used iPhones to bigger items like used cars.
-As of 2018, OfferUp sellers can also connect with buyers from across the country to ship their item, in addition to having the option to sell locally.
+Launched in 2011, the OfferUp app is ad-supported and offers a variety of products from used iPhones to bigger items like used cars.
+As of 2018, OfferUp sellers can also connect with buyers from across the country to ship their item, in addition to having the option to sell locally via face-to-face meetup.

 What is Letgo?